Oldham: Civic Centre

 The Civic Centre tower is the Metropolitan Borough of Oldham's centre of local governance.
+The chamber of the Mayor of Oldham can be located in the Civic Centre.
 The 15-storey white-brick building has housed the vast majority of the local government's offices since its completion in 1977.
 Standing at the summit of the town, the tower stands over 200 ft high.
 It was designed by Cecil Howitt & Partners, and the topping out ceremony was held on 18 June 1976.
 The Civic Centre can be seen as far away as Salford, Trafford, Wythenshawe and Winter Hill in Lancashire, and offers panoramic views across the city of Manchester and the Cheshire Plain.

 Churches

 The Oldham Parish Church of St. Mary with St. Peter, in its present form, dates from 1830 and was designed in the Gothic Revival Style by Richard Lane, a Manchester-based architect.
 It has been designated by English Heritage as a Grade II* listed building.
 It was linked with the church of St Mary the Virgin, Prestwich and together the sites were principal churches of the ancient ecclesiastical parish of Prestwich-cum-Oldham.

 A church building had existed on the site since 1280.
 During this time, a small chapel stood on the site to serve the local townships of Oldham, Chadderton, Royton and Crompton.
 This was later replaced by an Early English Gothic church in the 15th century.
 With the coming of the Industrial Revolution, the population of Oldham increased at a rapid rate (from under 2,000 in 1714, to over 32,000 by 1831).
 The rapid growth of the local population warranted that the building be rebuilt into the current structure.
 Though the budget was originally agreed at £5,000, the final cost of building was £30,000, one third of which was spent on the crypt structure.
 Alternative designs by Sir Charles Barry, the designer of the Palace of Westminster, although now regarded by some as superior, were rejected.
 The Church, of the Anglican denomination, is in active use for worship, and forms part of the Diocese of Manchester.

 There are also Roman Catholic churches in Oldham.
 These include Our Lady of Mount Carmel and St Patrick Church.
 It was built in 1870, was founded by priests from St Mary's Church in Oldham, and is a Grade II listed building.